 When you think about it, panoramas are some of the most multifaceted tools when it comes to presenting your project to clients.
 It’s easy to underestimate how many ways they can be applied and how effortless it is to integrate them into every step of your workflow.
-They’re a great addition to still renderings, giving your clients the ability to literally take a look around.
+They’re a great addition to still renderings, giving your clients an immersive 3D experience by literally taking a look around your designs.
 For a tutorial on how to create Enscape panoramas, take a look at our Knowledge Base article or watch the step-by-step video below.

 Panoramas can often be a happy medium between still renderings and a full 3D walkthrough.
 Viewing them doesn’t require high-powered hardware; you can have a VR experience using a smartphone.
 It’s effortless to upload them to the cloud and share them via weblink or QR code.
 Integrating panoramas into your building plans, presentations, or promotional material couldn’t be easier.
 For this post, we gathered examples of how creative Enscape users get with their panoramas.
 Check the exciting use cases to get inspired on how to add panoramas to your next project.

 Many Enscape users add panoramas to every step of their workflow, starting during the planning phase.
-Before you even begin construction on a project, you can show your client exactly what the end result will look like.
+Before you even begin construction on a project, you can show your client exactly what the end result will look like in 3D.
 It just takes a few clicks to export a panorama that you can send to a client in seconds.
 Export any view in Enscape as a panorama: forum user Paul Russam (David Maxwell Architects) detailed his workflow for exporting all of his panoramas from one project in a recent forum post.

 First, he starts Enscape and surveys his model for the best views of the project.
 He saves these views and names them “Pano-01, Pano-02, Pano-03, etc” for easy reference.
 Paul then renders his panoramas in two steps: first the outdoor scenes, then the indoor scenes.
 This process allows him to tailor his exposure settings for the outdoor scenes, then the indoor views, for the best result.